rufimelo99/UltimateChess/README.md

 For instance, if `vectorAction[0]` has a value of 1 while a King is on *a8*, representing that the King should move one tile up and one tile to the left, it is invalid and, consequentially, should penalize the agent.
 Note that since the size of `vectorAction[0]` needs to be always the same, it is needed to penalize the agent when it tries to access an inexistent piece.

 Ultimately, it receives a larger reward depending if it wins or loses:
 `wonGame` and `lostGame`.
-According to the documentation, it should be:
+According to the documentation, it should be 1 when the agents wins, 0 when draws and -1 when loses.
+Knowing that, we have:

 `public float wonGame = 1.0f;`